Diagnosing and Treating Middle Eastern Respiratory Syndrome (MERS)

 How MERS Is Treated

-Currently, there is no approved treatment specific for MERS.
-Patients with mild disease are given symptomatic treatment (fluids, pain relievers) for relief.
-If a patient is not hospitalized, he/she should stay at home and avoid contact with others to reduce spread of the virus.
-If a patient has severe disease, he/she will be admitted to the hospital.
+There is no approved treatment specific for MERS.
+Patients with mild disease are given treatment for relief of symptoms like pain and fever.
+They are not hospitalized, and they should stay at home and avoid contact with others to reduce spread of the virus.
+If a patient has severe disease, they will be admitted to the hospital.
 Supportive lung care and monitoring of body functions are usually performed.
-A patient may also be given oxygen, antibiotics and intravenous fluids.
-There is presently no vaccine available to prevent MERS.
-Infection prevention measures, such as wearing a mask, avoiding contact with a MERS-infected patient, and avoiding contact with camel milk or meat may decrease your risk of developing MERS.
-If you are older than 65 years of age, pregnant, have preexisting heart, lung, kidney disease, or cancer, you should avoid travel to the Arabian Peninsula and other places with recent MERS infection.
-Government travel notices can help guide your decision about traveling to the Arabian Peninsula.
+They may also be given oxygen, antibiotics and intravenous fluids.

 Sign up for the latest lung health news sent right to your inbox.